natgo/wt-wiki-scraper/wikitext-transpiled/ground/ARL-44%20(ACL-1).md

 == Description ==
 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' is a rank {{Specs|rank}} French heavy tank {{Battle-rating}}.
 It was introduced in [[Update 1.75 "La Résistance"]].
 The ARL-44 (ACL-1) is the second heavy tank in the French tree.
-It is a well-rounded foe more suited for a medium tank role than an heavy one due to lacking armour (which is still very good).
+It is a well-rounded foe more suited for a medium tank role than an heavy one due to lacking armour (which is still decent).
 It distinguishes from previous French heavy tanks for having a potent gun.
 The ARL-44 (ACL-1) is a prototype design that would be finalized as the [[ARL-44]].

 The ARL-44 (ACL-1) bears very distinctive characteristics, with a WWI-style track system (similar to the Churchill) which runs across the whole side of its chassis.
 This tank is a mix of different inspirations, mainly late war German tank technology such as the [[Panther D|Panther series]] or the [[Tiger II (H)|Tiger II]], from which it takes its slope frontal armour and tall profile.
 As France was reviving from WW2, its engineers were hard at work to catch up with tank technology, the ARL-44 series was a training ground for them.
 This is why this tank has rather weird design choices, coming from both experience and experimentation.